Cloud GPU Pricing

 The GPU market evaluation report shows how different providers are positioning themselves.
 Major clouds compete on enterprise features and global reach.
 Specialized providers compete on performance and cutting-edge hardware access.

-We compete on removing friction and delivering exceptional value.
+We strive to remove friction and deliver exceptional value.
 Our VS Code integration, one-click deployment, and persistent storage come standard, not as premium add-ons.
-When you compare total cost of ownership including setup time and day-to-day overhead, Thunder Compute often delivers better value even before considering our price.
+When you compare total cost of ownership, including setup time and day-to-day overhead, Thunder Compute often delivers better value even before considering our price.

 Specialized GPU Provider Analysis

 Let's look at specialized provider options.
 Vast.ai operates as a decentralized marketplace where individuals rent out idle GPUs at much lower prices than traditional cloud providers.
-This works well for spot workloads but can be unreliable for production use.
+This works well for spot workloads but is unreliable for production use.

 RunPod provides both on-demand and serverless GPU access with a focus on inference workloads.
 Their cloud GPU provider comparison shows how different approaches serve different needs.